maxlath/aliases/README.md

 - As for the Easy version, you need to reload the aliases with the command . ~/.bashrc (reload aliases globally: ~/.bash_aliases is just for your session)

 ######NB: Problems with Github MarkDown
-I could find a way to nicely
+I could find a way to nicely escape bash commentaries '#' which Github MarkDown turned into hearders, I thus replaced them with backslash (cf genalreadme).
+Beware not to copy commentaries without changing back from '\' to '#' !

 ######Manipulate Aliases
 see 'Alias management'